Sondershausen: Museums

 Sondershausen Palace houses a large museum with three different exhibit areas.
-Special exhibits are the Golden Coach, the only one of its kind in Germany, and the legendary bronze figurine Püstrich.
+Special exhibits are Golden Coach, the only one of its kind in Germany, and the legendary bronze figurine Püstrich von Sondershausen.
 There are special guided tours of the palace's storage depot, cellar, tower, and park.

 Other places of interest include a former mine under the city, and a Jewish bath from the 14th century.